gaevoy/gaevoy.github.io/_posts/2022-12-05-lessons-learned-running-company.md

 ---
 published: false
 title: Lessons learned running a company for 1 year
-description: This is a story about software programmer without any experience in business managed to open a company and survived for 1 year.
+description: This is a story about software programmer without any experience in business managed to open a company and survived for 1 year in Poland.
+There are highlights in the article which I hope should help you.
 layout: post
 tags: [business, GoogleSheets]
 comments: true
 ---

-This is a story about software programmer without any experience in business who managed to open a company and survived for 1 year.
-Before diving into details let's revile how this idea has popped up.
+This is a story about software programmer without any experience in business, who managed to open a company and survived for 1 year in Poland.
+There are highlights below I have encountered.
+But before diving into details let's revile how this idea has popped up.

 ## Background

 Almost 5 years ago I decided to move from Ukraine to Poland.
-As C# developer it was not hard to relocate, there are always offers for relocation.
+As C# developer it was not hard to relocate, there were always offers for relocation.
 Since then, I'm missing my friends and parents, so I regularly visit my hometown.
 I had interesting talk with my friend on one of beer-party.
-He is part of software development team and want to try to extend to EU.
+He is part of software development team and wanted to extend to EU.
 It was summer 2021.
 Autumn 2021, we opened a company in Poland, it took us 3 month for preparation.

 Since then 1 year has pasted, and I would like to share with you my observations, just not to forget later :) Keep in mind, I'm still new on running business, don't judge too harshly, rather help with suggestions, connections.